 \section{Graph square-rooting algorithm}

-The algorithm for taking graph square-roots discussed in this manuscript was first introduced as a ``lattice construction" algorithm in Ref.~\cite{Attig2017}.
-Here we derive it in a more conceptual manner, starting solely from the fundamental equation of squaring an adjacency matrix,
+The algorithm for taking graph square roots discussed in this manuscript was first introduced as a ``lattice construction" algorithm in Ref.~\cite{Attig2017}.
+Here we derive it in a more conceptual manner, starting solely from squaring an adjacency matrix,

 It is apparent that an edge between vertices $i$ and $k$ in the \emph{squared} graph corresponds to (the sum of all) combinations of edges going from vertex $i$ to $k$ via intermediate vertices $j$.
 In more practical terms, this constitutes the \emph{next-nearest neighbors} of the graph.